skip to main content

 Child bereavement leave

-There is a statutory entitlement to bereavement leave when a child dies or is stillborn from the 24th week of pregnancy.
+There is a statutory entitlement to bereavement leave when a child dies.
+Where an employee experiences a stillbirth from the 24th week of pregnancy, or in the case of neonatal loss, the provisions in the Maternity Policy apply.
 All bereaved parents are eligible for 2 weeks of bereavement leave with occupational bereavement pay.
 It includes any entitlement to statutory parental bereavement pay.

 The leave does not need to be taken in a block of 2 weeks.
 It can be taken any time up to 56 weeks after the death of your child.
 If the leave is not taken immediately within the first eight weeks after the child’s death, you should provide reasonable notice of the intended dates.
 Your requested leave should be granted.
 This leave is in addition to any standard compassionate leave entitlement that you have taken.